-The way Reusi Datton is practiced and taught in Thailand knows a variety of styles and… the practical applications attached to those styles.
+The way Reusi Datton (Reusi Dat Ton) is practiced and taught in Thailand knows a variety of styles, and the practical applications attached to those styles.
 A certain style taught is generally related to the application, and we’ll going to take a look at this tandem in this post.

 There are Reusi Dat Ton teachers and practitioners who stress the meditative aspects of Reusi Datton.
 They focus on the flow of energy in the body, how poses, chants, visualizations and sequences affect concentration and awareness nurturing a meditative sphere and goal in line with the origins of Reusi Datton.

-This style and application is basically the way of the ancient Rishis (Reusis), Buddhist Monks, and Forest Hermits using Reusi Datton to stretch, massage and heal themselves, and prepare and train for an improved meditation and spiritual practice.
+This style and application is basically the way of the ancient Rishis (Reusis), Buddhist Monks, and Forest Hermits who used Reusi Datton to stretch, massage and heal themselves, and prepare and train for an improved meditation and spiritual practice.

 2. Thai Traditional Dance